 Salt Lake City DUI Attorney

 Our lead DUI attorney, Justin S. Pratt, focuses his practice on representing people charged with DUI.
 He has successfully challenged the reliability of breath and blood test results in court to have cases dismissed.
 He has received the same training police officers receive to perform the Field Sobriety Tests.
 This specialized training and experience gives Justin the expertise needed to know when to fight hard to get your case dismissed and when to negotiate to reduce your charges and minimize your consequences.
-He seeks every opportunity to challenge the evidence in a DUI case.
+Justin is a Salt Lake City DUI Attorney who seeks every opportunity to challenge the evidence in a DUI case.

 Utah laws are strict and the DUI penalties can be severe, but with a good understanding of DUI laws and defense, you can make the best choices to minimize the consequences and protect your future.

-If you decide to hire an attorney to give you the best DUI defense possible, you can contact Intermountain Legal for a free consultation.
+If you decide to hire a Salt Lake City DUI Attorney to give you the best DUI defense possible, you can contact Intermountain Legal for a free consultation.

 Utah law defines several situations where someone can get arrested and convicted for DUI.
 The most common are DUI—alcohol-related and DUI—drug-related.
 The law states that a person cannot be in “actual physical control” of a vehicle while under the influence of alcohol and/or any drug to a degree which makes him/her incapable of safely operating a vehicle, or having a blood or breath alcohol concentration (BAC) of .08 or greater at the time of “actual physical control” or at the time of the BAC test.